Six Transcribed Improvisations on La Spagna

 6. Version 6 of 6 (2015)

-On March 15, 2015, I was lucky to share the stage with the great Italian jazz pianist Enrico Pieranunzi at the Sevilla Early Music Festival (FeMÀS).
-It was the first time, and so far the only one (yes, I probably need a manager), that we played together.
+On March 15, 2015, I had the chance to share the stage with the great Italian jazz pianist Enrico Pieranunzi at the Sevilla Early Music Festival (FeMÀS).
+It was the first time, and so far the only one (yes, I probably need a manager), that we performed together.
 A truly wonderful experience.

 Enrico Pieranunzi and Vicente Parrilla duo.
 Concert in Sevilla, March 15, 2015.
 Photo courtesy of FeMAS and Javier Sierra